 Medical malpractice claims are brought for a variety of reasons.
-What all of these claims have in common, however, is the fact that the doctor breached their duty to their patient and, in doing so, cause an injury or pain and suffering.
-There are some fairly common scenarios that you can learn about to get a basic idea of what physician malpractice actually is.
+What all of these claims have in common, however, is the fact that the doctor breached their duty to their patient, and in doing so, caused an injury.

 Failure to diagnose is one of the most common reasons that physicians have lawsuits brought against them.
 Part of a doctor’s duty to their patients is to identify health issues and to offer effective treatments for those health issues.
 Of course, there are some conditions that are notoriously difficult to spot and there are some instances where a doctor cannot be reasonably expected to have seen them.
 In some cases, however, the only reason that the diagnosis was not made was pure negligence.

 In some cases, a doctor may order a treatment that is not effective for the condition that the patient suffers.
 Sometimes, this causes further injury as the correct treatment isn’t offered and the patient, therefore, is deprived of needed medical attention for a potentially dangerous condition.

 In some cases, a doctor may completely fail to order a needed treatment.
 This can happen in situations where a chronic condition is at issue and it can happen in situations where the condition is emergent.
 In any case, when the omission of the necessary treatment leads to injury or death, there may be a case to be made that the physician was negligent in their duties.